truong-kyle/PhotoGeoV2/README.md

 ## Known Bugs/Issues
 * Missing photo pin dropping
 * Missing "normal" mode
-* Layout does not update if screen is too small to fit content
 * iOS users cannot upload photos directly to the webserver due to security issues
 * When uploading some photos, both the "No Geotag" and "No fire data" message show up